 Schroon Lake has a storied history with the arts, which has shaped the region’s rich cultural offerings of the present.
 If you are interested in world class theater -- musical or Shakespearean -- Schroon Lake has that.
 If you want to get down with some fiddlers and square dance, Schroon Lake has that too.
-We also have an independent cinema, The Strand, in the center of downtown near the Schroon Lake Beach.
+There is also an independent cinema, The Strand, in the center of downtown near the Schroon Lake Beach.

 Theater and performing arts

 The history of performances continue in Schroon Lake where you can see your favorite shows, such as "Kiss Me Kate" and "Sweeney Todd" performed by the oldest summer vocal training program in the nation – the Seagle Music Colony.

 The Adirondack Shakespeare Company performs a staged series outdoors every summer at Scaroon Manor and throughout the Adirondacks.
 They also perform off season as well.

 The Boathouse Theater and Schroon Lake Bandstand put the arts right at the heart of Schroon Lake.
-The Adirondack Folk Festival in August and Boathouse Concert Series are just some of the year's highlights you won't want to miss!
+The Adirondack Music Folk Festival in August and Boathouse Concert Series are just some of the year's highlights you won't want to miss!
 Visit our full events calendar to be sure you catch all of the action while in the Adirondacks.

 Visual arts and crafts